tanweijie123/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find some Client based on keyword or text.
 2. FitEgo displays the client's whose name matches the keyword or text.

     Use case ends.

 **Extensions**

 * 2a.
 The search result is empty.
     2a1.
 FitEgo displays no clients found.

   Use case ends.

 **Use case: View a Client**

 **MSS**

-1. User requests to list Clients
+1. User requests to list Clients.
-2. FitEgo shows a list of Clients
+2. FitEgo shows a list of Clients.
 3. User requests to view a specific Client in the list
 4. FitEgo opens the client's profile in a new window.

     Use case ends.

 **Extensions**
 * 2a.
 The list is empty.